Particular/NServiceBus.AmazonSQS/README.md

 NServiceBus.AmazonSQS
 ===============

 This is an Amazon SQS transport for NServiceBus V5.
-It currently in the early stages of development and is not suitable for production use at this point in time.
-However, if you'd like to try a pre-release version, follow the below steps!
+It currently in the early stages of development but should be stable enough for serious users.
+If you'd like to get up and running quickly, follow the below steps!

 Feel free to browse and contribute!